WWmonster/MarkdownTest/docs/test2.md

 	production-repository.uri = d:/datasource/
 	```

+	!!! note
-	**Note:** For proper parsing of Java properties file, the path to the folder must be defined with a slash (‘/’) as the folders delimiter.
+	For proper parsing of Java properties file, the path to the folder must be defined with a slash (‘/’) as the folders delimiter.
 Back slash “\\” is not allowed.

 1. Save the rule project in the appropriate `datasource` folder.